Continuum asymptotics for tree growth models with uniform backward dynamics: Classification

 \section{Classification}

 In the previous section we have shown that we can encode a tree growth chain $(T_n , n\geq 1)$ with uniform backwards dynamics in an exchangeable dendritic system $\mathcal{D}$.
-The proof of Theorem \ref{thm:main_thm_new_version} consists of two steps: Fix $(T_n , n\geq 1)$ so that its distribution is extremal, equivalently $\mathcal{D}$ is ergodic.
+The proof of Theorem \ref{thm:main_thm_new_version} consists of two steps, recall that we are looking for a rooted, weighted real tree $(\bfT,d,r,\mu)$, a planar order $\psi$ as in Definition \ref{def:planar}, a function $\lambda:\bfT\to[0,1]$ and functions $\beta_a:\{\text{subtrees of $a$}\} \to [0,1]$ for every atom $a$ of $\mu$.
+Consider $(T_n , n\geq 1)$ so that its distribution is extremal, equivalently $\mathcal{D}$ is ergodic.
 In the first step, we show that there is \emph{some} $(\bfT,d,r,\mu,\psi,\lambda,\{\beta_a\}_a)$ that represents $(T_n , n\geq 1)$, see Proposition \ref{prop:there_is_dprt_for_dendritic}.
 In the second step, we show that this can be chosen uniquely, see Proposition \ref{prop:let_it_be_IP}.
 And in a third step we show Corollary \ref{cor:decomposition} by decomposing tree--valued Markov chains into extremal distributions.